GerritCodeReview/homepage/pages/site/roadmap.md

 * Quota plugin
   * Simplify the plugin.

+## Upgrades from 2.7 to latest stable release
+* Be able to upgrade a huge site (Qualcomm) from 2.7 to latest stable release in less than 24 hours
+  * Improve NoteDb offline migration speed (current timing is 24+ hours for Qualcomm)
+  * Improve upgrade speed for specifically slow schemas

 ## Distant future
 * Role-based access control
 * Evaluate other web frameworks as potential replacements for Polymer